-WASHINGTON— Interest rates on short-term Treasury bills were mixed in Monday's auction, with rates on six-month bills unchanged while rates on three-month bills dropped to the lowest level since late April.
-The Treasury Department auctioned $25 billion in three-month bills at a discount rate of 0.025 percent, down from 0.030 percent last week.
+WASHINGTON— Interest rates on short-term Treasury bills fell in Monday's auction with rates on three-month and six-month bills dipping to their lowest levels since September 2013.
+The Treasury Department auctioned $26 billion in three-month bills at a discount rate of 0.020 percent, down from 0.025 percent last week.

 *Confidence wanes over Ukraine ceasefire.
 The ceasefire, which took effect on Friday evening, was largely holding on Monday in eastern Ukraine, but comments from Ukrainian President Petro Poroshenko vowing to defend the eastern port of Mariupol kindled traders' skepticism.

 CNBC's Jim Cramer weighs in on the change in command at Hertz.